hhu94/.dotfiles/README.md

 # ![dotfiles][logo]

 These are my dotfiles.
-Includes a bin directory that symlinks its contents to ~/bin and my personal vim configuration.
+Includes my personal vim configuration and a bin directory that symlinks its contents to ~/bin.

 ## Installation